Installation & Project Setup

 Before diving into the setup, ensure you have the following installed on your machine:

 Node.js: React requires Node.js for its development environment.
-Download and install it from the official Node.js website.
+Download and install it from the .

 npm (Node Package Manager): npm is included with Node.js.
 Verify the installation by running:

-If you haven't already installed Node.js, download it from the Node.js official website.
+If you haven't already installed Node.js, download it from the .
 This will also install npm, which is essential for managing packages in your React project.

 A good code editor enhances your productivity.
 Some popular choices are: